flashbots/mev-boost/SECURITY.md

 # Security Policy

-The Flashbots team would appreciate any contributions, responsible disclosures and will make every effort to acknowledge your contributions.
+We appreciate any contributions, responsible disclosures and will make every effort to acknowledge your contributions.

 ## Supported Versions